-The U.S. Army Transportation School headquartered at Fort Lee, VA is the Army’s premier training activity for Advanced Individual Training (AIT) Transportation Soldiers in addition to creating and providing input into the Professional Military Education (PME) for Noncommissioned Officers (NCOs), Warrant Officers (WOs), and Officers.
-The Transportation School is a One Army School System (OASS) geographically dispersed between three primary training locations: Fort Lee, VA, Joint Base Langley-Eustis, VA, and Fort Leonard Wood, MO that produces highly-skilled, adaptable, and resilient Soldiers capable of conducting large scale deployment operations, and sustaining the warfighter in a multi-domain environment.
+The U.S. Army Transportation School headquartered at Fort Gregg-Adams, VA is the Army’s premier training activity for Advanced Individual Training (AIT) Transportation Soldiers in addition to creating and providing input into the Professional Military Education (PME) for Noncommissioned Officers (NCOs), Warrant Officers (WOs), and Officers.
+The Transportation School is a One Army School System (OASS) geographically dispersed between three primary training locations: Fort Gregg-Adams, VA, Joint Base Langley-Eustis, VA, and Fort Leonard Wood, MO that produces highly-skilled, adaptable, and resilient Soldiers capable of conducting large scale deployment operations, and sustaining the warfighter in a multi-domain environment.
 The Transportation School simultaneously participates in and integrates with Army Futures Command and the Combined Arms Support Command (CASCOM) to identify and solve Army problems related to transportation, distribution, and sustainment through a comprehensive modernization strategy that leverages commercial industry’s most advanced technology.

 Execute Transportation Corps Officer, Warrant Officer, and Enlisted personnel development actions to support the eight life-cycle management functions.
 Coordinate personnel management policies and force structure actions for the total Transportation Force across Doctrine, Organization, Training, Material, Leadership, Personnel, Facilities, and Policy (DOTMLPF-P).